Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Numerical Experiments

+We highlight with boldface the optimality gaps improved after the relaxations are tightened.
+All comparisons are between two adjacent columns in the table. {\cblack We also highlight the reduced runtimes of our branch-and-cut algorithm (in ECB*).}

 The runtimes of ``ECB", and ``ECB*" are the runtimes of the ACOTS-QC relaxation problems and do not include the runtimes of OBBT.
 This is because OBBT time is a constant factor inclusion irrespective of whether the cycle constraints are added to LP-relaxed models ($z_{ij}, y_{C} \in [0,1])$, directly or in a branch-and-cut fashion within the OBBT algorithm.
-Moreover, these times are not as significant when compared with the ACOTS-QC relaxation problems, as the OBBT's LP-relaxed models, at every iteration, can be solved in parallel. {\cblack We also exclude the model building time of sub-problems in ECB* within the branch-and-cut algorithm, as any overhead in such time is an artifact of the mathematical modeling package within Julia.
-In addition, we set the upper bound on the number of added cuts at 200, as adding too many cuts could slow down the performance.
+Moreover, these times are not as significant when compared with the ACOTS-QC relaxation problems, as the OBBT's LP-relaxed models, at every iteration, can be solved in parallel. {\cblack We also exclude the model building time of {\cblue separation problems} in ``ECB*" within the branch-and-cut algorithm {\cblue (we separately provide the separation problem building time in Table \ref{tab: sep_build} of the Online Supplement)}, as any overhead in such time is an artifact of the mathematical modeling package within Julia. {\cblue We set the feasibility tolerance for { ``EC" and }``ECB*" to $10^{-4}$, instead of Gurobi's default of $10^{-6}$, because with a smaller tolerance the solver may incorrectly reject feasible warm-start solutions for some instances.} In addition, we set the upper bound on the number of added cuts at 200, as adding too many cuts could slow down the performance.
 We observe that those added cuts are able to significantly improve the bounds as shown in Table \ref{tab: ots}.}